 After this, we had lunch and travelled to the Moray Firth.
 We had read that thousands of long-tailed ducks and scoters roost there.
 We had a walk at Culbin Forest, and there was a beach, where our dog, Elk, found a dead pilot whale and rolled in it!
 We went to Burghead Bay to see if we could see the ducks.
 We saw some oystercatchers in a playing field, sensibly staying away from the extremely windy sea.
 We did see a long-tailed duck, a female, diving close to the shore.
 It was a good sighting and I managed to film it.
 We also saw a pair of eider, also a type of sea duck.

-Before heading back, we went to Glenmore Forest Park, because the red squirrels are fed there.
+Before heading back home on the 1st January, we went to Glenmore Forest Park, because the red squirrels are fed there.
 We saw their tracks all around in the snow, and I briefly glimpsed one running into the woods.
 We had a better view of one soon after, and I managed to film it.
 We went to the ski centre as there are sometimes ptarmigan there, but we didn’t see any.
 After that, we went to Loch Morlich which was nearby.
 The beach had snow on it.
 We saw a male goosander and a pair of goldeneye, a male and a female.